Physical changes are changes to affect the substance without changing its identity.

 Let's find a chemical property here.
 Melting is a phase change and is therefore, physical.
 Oxidizes easily in the presence of air.
 Oxidation is a reaction and therefore a chemical property.
 Forming compounds with nonmetallic elements is also a chemical property as well as the formation of sodium chloride.

 Transformation Tutoring hopes this guide will help you in distinguishing physical and chemical changes.
-To speak to a wonderful chemistry tutor in Brooklyn, NYC, and online please call 646-407-9078
+To speak to a wonderful online or DC chemistry tutor please text 646-407-9078